Elias2660/Unified-bee-Runner/README.md

    git clone https://github.com/Elias2660/Unified-bee-Runner.git
    ```

+If there is a branch that you want to use, you can simply checkout to the branch that you choose.

 ## Usage

+To run the

+### Quick Start

 To run the pipeline, use the provided [shell script](Unifier_Run.sh) in [SLURM](https://slurm.schedmd.com/documentation.html).
 If you don't want to, (this is not recommended though) you can execute it in your command line, though this will take a while: